 - 1. Demonstrate doctoral-level mastery of the history of thought and belief (where relevant, the "theology") of at least one religious tradition. - 2.
-Develop doctoral-level competence in at least one other religious or non-religious belief system and in the central methodologies for comparative theological and philosophical studies. - 3.
-Recognize connections between thought and practice, social context and belief, religious commitments and ethical or political commitments. - 4.
-Demonstrate their mastery of these fields in a culminating doctoral thesis that sheds new light on beliefs in a particular tradition through comparative, historical, philosophical, and/or theological study.
+Develop doctoral-level competence in at least one other religious or non-religious belief system and in the central methodologies for comparative theological and philosophical studies. - Recognize connections between thought and practice, social context and belief, religious commitments, and ethical or political commitments. - Demonstrate mastery of these fields in a culminating doctoral dissertation that sheds new light on beliefs in a particular tradition through comparative, historical, philosophical, and/or theological study.